the-turing-way/the-turing-way/book/website/index.md

 **Want to give a Turing Way talk this year?**
 We would love to support you in representing _The Turing Way_ at an event or share about the project in your network and communities.
 We have put together resources described in the {ref}`ch-presenting` chapter to get you started.

-(welcome-community)=
-## _The Turing Way_ Community

-_The Turing Way_ is developed, maintained and driven by our wonderful {ref}`community of contributors<contributors-record-highlights>`.

-All stakeholders, including researchers, software engineers, project leaders and funding teams, are encouraged to engage with _The Turing Way_ to understand their roles and responsibility of reproducibility in data science.
-Our goal is to provide all the information that professional and non-professional data experts in **academia, industry and the public sector** need to ensure that the projects they work on are easy to reproduce and reuse.

-Everyone who contributes to this book, no matter how small or big their contributions are, is recognised in this project as a contributor and a community member.

 (welcome-team)=
 ## _The Turing Way_ Project Team